New Page 1

 returning from my packed summer schedule of minneapolis-dubai-bangalore, i rushed into my fourth (and not-so-ambitious) academic quarter without a place of my own. i found myself growing increasingly busy with extracurriculars, catchings-up in both palo alto and san francisco, and critical life questions such as: where will i be next year, and will the important people in my life approve?

-a nice, healthier-than-last-year buzz began to develop by week three or so, and i noticed the reassuring return of choices well-made, regrets non grata. the year was forming a nice and welcome balance: my classes were intriguing and enriching, relationships narrowing and deepening, and i was looking forward to the things yet to come--treks to northern africa (thanksgiving) and south america (winter break), commitments to a warm-n-friendly south tahoe share (next quarter) and my inaugural entrée to the 2009 sundance film festival (mlk weekend), and slowly-but-surely solidifying plans to go abroad for a few years post-mba. all seemed fine and well and upward.
+a nice, healthier-than-last-year buzz began to develop by week three or so, and i noticed the reassuring return of choices well-made, regrets non grata. the year was forming a nice and welcome balance: my classes were intriguing and enriching, relationships narrowing and deepening, and i was looking forward to the things yet to come–treks to northern africa (thanksgiving) and south america (winter break), commitments to a warm-n-friendly south tahoe share (next quarter) and my inaugural entrée to the 2009 sundance film festival (mlk weekend), and slowly-but-surely solidifying plans to go abroad for a few years post-mba. all seemed fine and well and upward.

 then, tragedy struck.

-on friday, october tenth, three classmates--including one fabulous and dear friend--never showed up to a weekend retreat in big sur. those of us at the oceanside cabin became increasingly concerned as we attempted calls and waited without word from the car of three, a jeep that left the same time i did from schwab earlier that evening. spurred to action, we decided to conduct numerous searches along the curviest stretches of highway 1, stopping every hundred feet or so with flash- and floodlights in hand, screaming their names into the cold, unforgiving midnight air. with just a few hours until sunrise, we finally retired for the night and considered it best to start again with the light aiding our efforts.
+on friday, october tenth, three classmates–including one fabulous and dear friend–never showed up to a weekend retreat in big sur. those of us at the oceanside cabin became increasingly concerned as we attempted calls and waited without word from the car of three, a jeep that left the same time i did from schwab earlier that evening. spurred to action, we decided to conduct numerous searches along the curviest stretches of highway 1, stopping every hundred feet or so with flash- and floodlights in hand, screaming their names into the cold, unforgiving midnight air. with just a few hours until sunrise, we finally retired for the night and considered it best to start again with the light aiding our efforts.

-and it was in that next morning--after temperamental visits to the county sherriff's office and panicked chases after search and rescue trucks--that we finally found out what happened. one sharp turn, without a guard rail, both looked and felt suspicious, and it was upon further scrutiny that we discovered the most terrifying sight imaginable: artifact after artifact, the physical storyline of a jeep driven off-road, tumbling down a moderate gradient, and disappearing into the distance to a point some seven hundred feet down. we had found them--them!--and we bore the great infuration and injustice of having their lives, so full of significance and potential, instantly and unexplainably taken from us.
+and it was in that next morning–after temperamental visits to the county sherriff’s office and panicked chases after search and rescue trucks–that we finally found out what happened. one sharp turn, without a guard rail, both looked and felt suspicious, and it was upon further scrutiny that we discovered the most terrifying sight imaginable: artifact after artifact, the physical storyline of a jeep driven off-road, tumbling down a moderate gradient, and disappearing into the distance to a point some seven hundred feet down. we had found them–them!–and we bore the great infuration and injustice of having their lives, so full of significance and potential, instantly and unexplainably taken from us.

 i lost about two weeks to the tragedy. though warmed by people's reachings out, the community becoming stronger and its response proving healing and inspiring, i could not return to work-life-play in the same way so immediately. after attending services in new york a week later, i returned to school in a slow and uneasy transition. suddenly, once fulfilling conversations felt trivial. passing interactions induced impatience. forgivable imperfections invited criticism. behaviors felt uncharacteristic, recovery from grief distant and amorphous.